freqtrade/freqtrade/docs/hyperopt.md

                         reproducible hyperopt results.
   --min-trades INT      Set minimal desired number of trades for evaluations
                         in the hyperopt optimization path (default: 1).
-  --hyperopt-loss NAME  Specify the class name of the hyperopt loss function
+  --hyperopt-loss NAME, --hyperoptloss NAME
-                        class (IHyperOptLoss).
+                        Specify the class name of the hyperopt loss function class (IHyperOptLoss).
 Different functions can
                         generate completely different results, since the
                         target for optimization is different.
 Built-in